Dansk-Golf-Union/dgu-integration/docs/oauth-guide.md

 https://openid.net/specs/openid-connect-core-1_0.html#AuthRequest

 - client_id: Identifier of the client.
 - scope: One or more registered scopes.
-For a player lookup or registering scores the scopes should be get_player.information none union
+For a player lookup or registering scores the scopes should be: "get_player.information none union"
 - response_type: Determines the authorization processing flow.
 When using the Authorization Code Flow, this value is code.
 - redirect_uri: Redirection URI to which the response will be sent.
 Note that this must match a uri saved on our server.
 - code_challenge: Used for PKCE protection, see OAuth’s official documentation here: